 I know a marathon training schedule is CRAZY with a toddler.
-I did it while training for the Detroit Marathon.
+I did it while training for the Detroit Marathon and it was anything but easy.

-Thankfully, I did it based on many of the scientific sports nutrition principles I know, and being well fueled, certainly helped.
+Thankfully, I did it with a rough 12 week marathon training schedule and based on many of the scientific sports nutrition principles from our course.
+Obviously, being well fueled certainly helped my endurance and prevent injury.

 This time it seems a little harder since there’s less time for training, and we had/have Thanksgiving and have Christmas in between.